 103. The plaintiffs' interests in this litigation are substantial.
 They are harmed by the defendant's constitutional violations in at least two distinct ways.
-First, they have suffered (and will continue to suffer) harm to their sovereign and/or quasi-sovereign interests, including Maryland's interest in preserving its rightful status within our federal system; the plaintiffs' interest in not being subjected to unfair competition by virtue of ongoing violations of constitutional provisions designed to guard against corruption and to protect interests distinct to the states themselves; the plaintiffs' interest in protecting their economies and their residents from economic harm; and Maryland's interest in preserving its tax revenue.
+First, they have suffered (and will continue to suffer) harm to their sovereign and/or quasi-sovereign interests, including Maryland's interest in preserving its rightful status within our federal system; the plaintiffs' interest in not being subjected to unfair competition by virtue of ongoing violations of constitutional provisions designed to guard against corruption and to protect interests distinct to the states themselves; the plaintiffs' interest in preserving its tax revenue.
 Second, the plaintiffs have suffered (and will continue to suffer) proprietary and other financial harms as a result of the defendant's ongoing constitutional violations.
 These injuries can be redressed by a declaration that the defendant is in violation of the Emoluments Clauses and an injunction preventing his continued violation of them.

-The Associated Press, Trump Hotel May Be Political Capital of Nation's Capital, Fortune (Mar.
+65 The Associated Press, Trump Hotel May Be Political Capital of Nation's Capital, Fortune (Mar.
 5, 2017), http://for.tn/2rsCsXl.